-If an hourly employee does not report or request leave of absence(s) according to district procedures, the incident is considered a "no call/no show".
+If an hourly employee, (non-professional or auxiliary), does not report or request leave of absence(s) according to district procedures, the incident is considered a "no call/no show".
 An employee who is absent for 3 consecutive days without notice is considered to have abandoned their job and may face disciplinary consequences up to and including termination.